 Address:Charles lla 626, Prague 6; www.daemanuel.cz

-Perfectly located just a few hundred metres from Old Town Square, this small Italian bar and restaurant is great for various pizzas, pastas and meats.
-Prices are very favourable, service is quick, but non-smokers be aware – the place can get really smoky here.
-Daily lunch menu with soup only 145 CZK; mains from 120 to 200 CZK.
+Perfectly located just a few hundred metres from Old Town Square, this small Italian bar-restaurant is great for various pizzas, plates of pasta and meats.
+Prices are very favourable, service is quick, but non-smokers be aware – the place can get really smoky here—daily lunch menu with soup only 145 CZK; mains from 120 to 200 CZK.

 Address: Jakubská 2, Prague 1; www.giallorossa.cz